corelight/raspi-corelight/README.md

+# Corelight@Home (raspi-corelight v3.0)

-# Configure the Pi to Run Corelight Software Sensor
+### Configure the Pi to Run Corelight Software Sensor

-The Corelight Software Sensor is a 64-bit application, so we have created a configuration tool raspi-corelight) to facilitate that kernel upgrade and perform initial configuration of the sensor.
+The Corelight Software Sensor is a 64-bit application, so we have created a configuration tool raspi-corelight) to perform initial configuration of the sensor and Raspberry Pi OS.
 To install and run this tool, perform the following from a terminal window on your Raspberry Pi:

-## For official Raspberry Pi OS (64bit)
+**For official Raspberry Pi OS (64bit)**

-raspi-corelight v3.0

 Install raspi-corelight from Github by executing the following (all on one line):